matrix-org/matrix-android-sdk2/README.md

 The SDK is still in beta, and replaces the [legacy Matrix Android SDK](https://github.com/matrix-org/matrix-android-sdk) provided by Matrix.org

+## Important notice

+<b>For now, this project is an extract of the Matrix SDK module from Element Android.
+Please do not open a pull request on this project.
+If you want to propose a change on the SDK, please open a PR on https://github.com/vector-im/element-android.
+Thanks!</b>

 ## About

 This repository contains the matrix-android-sdk extracted from the project [Element Android](https://github.com/vector-im/element-android)